FLEXSIS/pyofx/README.md

 CHANGELOG
 =========
+0.1.4 - fix the pypandoc rubbish, a retry_on_licence_error decorator exists (but is untested) 0.1.3 - update readme to point to OrcFxAPI on pypi, remove mindless import at top of module.
 0.1.2 - fixing issues with setup.py
 0.1.1  - Support for OrcaFlex 10.0
 0.1.0  - Added python 3 support